NotMe2007/BSS-Adventure/README.md

 - auto get Daemon/fire mask when doing an ant challenge, mondo, mondo chick, black bear, stump snail
 - Auto-equip the honey mask when converting the bag
 - Auto farm new account

+#All code is open to be read and revised if you find any errors, join my discord and let me know https://discord.gg/dHUM2ejQGY